 const path = require('path');

-The above code will include the MySQL, Express, Express-session, and Path modules, and associate them with the variables we have declared.
+The above code will include the MySQL, Express, Express-session, and Path modules that are associated with the variables we have declared.

 Before we implement the database connection code, we need a database to connect to.
-Therefore, we must execute the below SQL statement either with command line or your preferred MySQL Editor.
-Make sure the MySQL server is running on port 3306.
+Therefore, we must execute the below SQL statement either with the command line or your preferred MySQL Editor.
+Make sure the MySQL server is running on port 3306, otherwise the script will fail to connect to the database.

 SQL